Energy Assistance Resources

 2. 211 United Way Agencies: United Way's 211 network of agencies can help located local and regional providers for health and human services that help with things like housing, food, utilities, healthcare, and employment by connecting you to local resources.
 For help with programs in your area, call 211 or visit HTTPS://WWW.211.ORG/ to connect with a specialist.

-4. Lifeline Program-Provides income-eligible consumers with a reduction in the price of basic local service for phone and internet service.
-Please see the following link for information on the Lifeline assistance program, and how to apply- HTTPS://WWW.LIFELINESUPPORT.ORG/
+4. Lifeline Program: Provides income-eligible consumers with a reduction in the price of basic local service for phone and internet service.
+Visit their website for more information: HTTPS://WWW.LIFELINESUPPORT.ORG/

-5. Affordable Connectivity Program-It is a Federal Communications Commission benefit program that provides income-eligible consumers with broadband for work, school, healthcare, and more.
-Please see the following link for information on the Affordable Connectivity Program, and how to apply- HTTPS://WWW.FEE.GOV/ACP
+5. Affordable Connectivity Program: This Federal Communications Commission benefit program provides income-eligible consumers with broadband for work, school, healthcare, and more.
+For more information, visit their website: HTTPS://WWW.FEE.GOV/ACP.

-Kansas Weatherization Assistance Program is a federal program, administered by the Kansas Housing Resources Corporation, which provides weatherization services to income-eligible Kansas.
+6. Kansas Weatherization Assistance Program: This federal program administered by the Kansas Housing Resources Corporation provides weatherization services to income-eligible Kansas.
 These services may involve installation of air-sealing and thermal envelope measures, such as caulking around windows and doors, adding insulation to attics, walls, ceilings, foundations, and cleaning, testing, and repairs to refrigerators and heating and cooling equipment.
 Call 785-264-4814 or visit their website (https://kshousingcorp.org/renters/weatherization-assistance/).